Alaricdragon/Starlords_Temp/README.md

     * "playerProposalOpposers": multi. is the number of lords opposing the player current proposal.
     * "curProposalSupporters": multi. is the number of lords supporting the current proposal.
     * "curProposalOpposers": multi. is the number of lords supporting the current proposal.
+    * "optionOfCurrProposal": multi. is the lords option of the current proposal in the lords faction counsel
+    * "optionOfPlayerProposal": multi. is the lords option of the players current proposal.
     * "validLordNumbers": "base":int, "multi":double, "rules":rule JsonObject. what this does is it looks at all starlords in the game, and the number of lords that meet all "rule" requirements.
     * "conditionalValue": "base":int, "dialogValue": dialogvalue JsonObject, "multi":double, "rules":rule JsonObject. this runs the inputed 'rules' json object, and if the requirements are met, it will output its value.
     * "conditionalValue": jsonArray. this jsonArray holds a list of 'conditionalValue' objects. it then returns the sum of all the conditionalValues.